ZhaoKe1024/JiaranDianaVoiceCorpus/README.md

 # JiaranAudioCorpus
 Jiaran Diana live-streaming clips for training computer acoustic deep learning model(Text to Speech Model).

+The complete 1005 pieces of data can be found on the huggingface link: [CullenZhao/JiaranDianaVioceCorpus](https://huggingface.co/datasets/CullenZhao/JiaranDianaVioceCorpus)

 The corpus comes from the following live broadcasts:

 - 2022-12-14: https://www.bilibili.com/video/BV1A24y1D7Va